 Commercial Sites

-Each Permittee must maintain an inventory of commercial sites listed in section XIII.D.2 below within its jurisdiction.
+Each Permittee must maintain an inventory of commercial sites subject to the Permittees jurisdiction, listed in section XIII.D.1.b below, and that discharges or may discharge to the MS4.
+Flood control district Permittees are exempt from this requirement.

-Each Permittees’ inventory of commercial sites must be maintained in an electronic-format database.
+Each Permittees’ inventory must be maintained in an electronic-format database.
 The database records must include information on the following attributes:

 Site/business ownership;